Fire Protection, Chief Officer, Enhanced Skills Certificate

 Career opportunities include:

-The fire protection technology program of San Jacinto College offers three different educational programs for aspiring firefighters and current firefighters.
+The fire protection technology program at San Jacinto College offers three different educational programs for aspiring and current firefighters.

 For aspiring firefighters, the College offers the Firefighter Training Academy.
 The academy meets and exceeds all state requirements for paid/career firefighters.
-Students seeking an entry-level firefighter position should begin here.
-See below for further information regarding the Firefighter Training Academy.
+Students seeking an entry-level firefighter position should begin here with further information below regarding the Firefighter Training Academy.

 For academy graduates and current firefighters, the College offers an Associate of Applied Science (AAS) degree in firefighting.
 This program provides additional fire-related education and certification opportunities as well as courses in general education.